BYU-ODH/cambodian-child-theme/README.md

 - the footer, which includes an auto-updated copyright statement

 ## Pods
 COHP uses the [Pods plugin](https://pods.io/) to create custom content types that function as a simplified database.
 These custom content types include post types and taxonomies.
+Custom content types can have bi-directional relationships to other custom content types, allowing us to create semantic relationships where an `interviewee` particiaptes in an `interview` which is conducted by an `interviewer`.

 ### Custom Post Types
 The custom post types are as follows: